-Aaron Rembert enters his seventh season as head coach of the Mars Hill baseball program.
+Aaron Rembert enters his 8th year as head baseball coach of the Mars Hill Baseball Program.

 In 2018, the Lions finished 21-26-1 which is the fourth year in a row with at least 20 wins.
 Offensively, the Lions led the conference in Stolen Bases (90) for the fourth year in a row, homeruns (76) and hit-by-pitches (100).
 The homeruns and HBP broke school records as well.
 The pitching staff recorded the second most strikeouts in school history (322).
 The 10-game winning streak during this season also set a school record.
 Three players were honored with postseason awards; Zac Brown (Second Team All-Conference-LHP), Christian Stampler (First Team All-Conference-3B), and Matt Honeycutt (First Team All-Confernce-C).
 The team also volunteered at Mars Hill Elementary School and with the Lord’s Harvest in Mars Hill.